radixdlt/scrypto-challenges/4-portfolio-management-yield-farming/PortfolioDApp/COLLABORATIVE.md

 Simulated deFi applications used in this portfolio management solution are the following:
 - Lending application (we'll use LendingdApp developed for the previous challenge)
 - Trading application [Price changes is simulated and changes randomly when epoch advances]
-- Swap application [Not implemented]

 # Design

 Blueprint can create new components with only a single vault and a map containing all the info about the operation opened/in place/closed.

+Each user account has to register itself getting back wo nft, one containing the amount of tokens funded in the portfolio and the other one for containing its operations summarized history (let's call it user_history_nft and user_funding_nft)

 Component has some very simple method for depositing/taking from the main vault:
-- deposit(bucket) -> tokens are put in the main vault -> account receives an nft (transferable) who states the amount of tokens deposited
+- fund_portfolio(bucket, user_funding_nft) -> tokens are put in the main vault -> user_funding_nft (not transferable) get the data updated with the  amount of tokens deposited
-- take(proof, amount) -> a bucket gets created with tokens from the main vault and sent back if the account has presented a valid proof
+- withdraw_portfolio(proof, amount) -> a bucket gets created with tokens from the main vault and sent back if the account has presented a valid proof.
+The amount of tokens is increased or decreased respecting the ratio of increment/decrease of the main vault.
+The user account gets rewarded for the result that all the partecipants to the portfolio had reached.

-And some others for executing orders/operations:
+And some others for executing orders/operations toward the TradingApp component:
-- buy(proof, amount, resource_address) -> a buy order is issued using the 'trading blueprint' for the amount specified and the resource address
+- buy(amount, user_account_address, resource_address, user_funding_nft) -> a buy order is issued using the 'TradingApp' for the amount specified and the resource address is the token that will be bought, while the user_account_address and the user_funding_nft will be used to calculate the max leverage allowed (10x of the personal fundings in the portfolio)
-- sell(proof, amount, resource_address) -> a sell order is issued using the 'trading blueprint' for the amount specified and the resource address
+- sell(proof, amount, resource_address) -> a sell order is issued using the 'TradingApp' for the amount specified and the resource address

+And some others for executing orders/operations toward the LendingApp component:
-- register() -> a register is asked to the LendingdApp component
+- register_for_lending() -> a register to lend the LendingdApp component (anyone can also lend some tokens when the main vault has liquidity)
-- lend(proof, bucket) -> a bucket has lent to the LendingdApp component
+- register_for_borrowing() -> a register to borrow to the LendingdApp component (anyone can also borrow some tokens to add liquidity to the main vault)
-- take_back(proof, amount) -> a bucket is created and sent back to the account
+- lend(decimal) -> To ask for a lending you only need to specify the amount (lending_nft is inside the portfolio component)
+- take_back(decimal) -> To get back the lending you only need to specify the amount (borrowing_nft is inside the portfolio component)

 And also some for closing orders/operations:
-- close_operation(proof) -> account that has opened the operation can close it anytime
+- close_position(positionId) -> any account can close a position if it is a losing one, it only need its positionId
-- list_open_operation() -> list of open operation and its account creator
+- position() -> calculates and outputs the list of open position (positionId can be used for closing)
-- close_someone_else_operation(operation_id) -> close an operation opened by someone else, available only if the operation is losing

-The following methods should update the soulbound token of the account that has created the operation:
-- sell      -> should update in the sbt the number of positive operation if the result has been positive, otherwise no
-- take_back -> should update in the sbt the number of positive operation if the result has been positive, otherwise no
+- portfolio_value() -> Calculate the value of the other vaults (getting the token current price from the tradingapp component)
+- portfolio_total_value() -> Calculate the total value of the portfolio (main vault + other vaults + lnd vault)

+//TODO
 The following methods should update the main map containing the info about all the operations:
 - buy       -> should insert in the map the new operation with operation_id, amount, date_opened
 - sell      -> should update in the map the closed operation with date_closed